-Published May 15, 2018 by Zimbell House in its anthology “No Trace”
+Published in the Zimbell House anthology “No Trace” in May 2018

 In retrospect, I should have driven over as soon as the sitter phoned to say Dad had gone for a walk.